New Amazon kdp book on stories of French Acadian deportation and the Acadian Ocean tragedy of Dec 13 1758.

 A Powerful Tool for Education and Empathy

-Amazon kdp book on War refuges 1758
+Amazon kdp book on War refuges and the Sinking of the Duke William, Dec 13, 1758

 While "Between Isle Saint Jean and La France" is undoubtedly a gripping read for anyone interested in historical fiction or Acadian history, it also serves a greater purpose.
 The novel is an essential resource for parents and educators seeking to sensitize youth to the devastating effects of war and forced displacement.